Developmentally Informed Policy and Practice Research Lab

 (2) a brief description of your career goals (e.g., professor, clinician, etc.) and populations of interest (e.g., adult offenders, juvenile offenders, sex offenders)

 Current Curriculum Vitae

 Applicants will first meet with current members of the lab.
-In addition to providing an initial interview, you can also use this opportunity to learn more about the group to determine if this lab is a good fit for you.
+In addition to providing an initial interview, you can also use this opportunity to learn more about the research group to determine if this group is a good fit for you.
 Based on your application materials and the feedback resulting from the first round of interviews, Dr. Fanniff will interview a select group of highly qualified applicants.
 New group members will be selected based on merit and degree of fit regarding research interests.